Start with the Gut

 It’s great to do both!
-It’s difficult to know if your probiotic pills are active after they pass through the digestive terrain.
+It’s difficult to know if your probiotic pills are active after they pass through the acidic digestive terrain.
 When probiotics are consumed through food and drink they’re more readily absorbed and utilized by your body.
 PLUS, you’re likely getting different strains from different foods and supplements.
 Tending to your healthy gut is not a one-stop-shopping affair.

-Is KeVita sugar, gluten and dairy free?
+Is kefir sugar, gluten and dairy free?

-KeVita or Kombucha?
+KeVita kefir or kombucha?

 Where can I get KeVita?

 Nearly all Whole Foods and most health food stores now carry KeVita.
 Here in Portland, I can find it at my local co-op.
 Many grocery store chains also carry KeVita products.
 Look in the refrigerated drink section to see if yours does.

 What about other coconut probiotic kefirs I see at the store?

 I love a product by Inner Eco.
 It’s their Coconut Probiotic Kefir.
 The difference between this and the KeVita is that you don’t drink the whole bottle (that would be a very expensive drink!)
 Inner Eco is more like a supplemental dose of probiotics.
 In fact, at the Functional Nutrition Alliance Clinic, we sometimes introduce this product therapeutically to clients who need an alternative, gentler, or additional probiotic supplement source.